Last night we had the sister missionaries over for dinner.

 feel His spirit, and escape from the hectic demands of day-to-day life."

 Christian and I made a goal when we got married almost 19 years ago that

 we would try and make serving in the temple a priority in our lives,

 and attend it at least once a month.

 We've mostly been able to make that goal.

-that have come from temple attendance in our life and in our marriage.
+that have come from temple attendance in our lives and in our marriages.